 - func (Callable) The function to call periodically.
 The function signature should be (state) or (state, time), where state contains the current state as an instance of FieldBase and time is a float value indicating the current time.
 Note that only a view of the state is supplied, implying that a copy needs to be made if the data should be stored.
-Typical return values of the function are either a single number, a numpy array, a list of number, or a dictionary to return multiple numbers with assigned labels. - interval (IntervalData) Determines how often the tracker interrupts the simulation.
-Simple numbers are interpreted as durations measured in the simulation time variable.
-Alternatively, a string using the format 'hh:mm:ss' can be used to give durations in real time.
-Finally, instances of the classes defined in interrupts can be given for more control. - filename (str) A path to a file to which the data is written at the end of the tracking.
+Typical return values of the function are either a single number, a numpy array, a list of number, or a dictionary to return multiple numbers with assigned labels. - interrupts (InterruptData) Determines when the tracker interrupts the simulation.
+A single numbers determines an interval (measured in the simulation time unit) of regular interruption.
+A string is interpreted as a duration in real time assuming the format 'hh:mm:ss'.
+A list of numbers is taken as explicit simulation time points.
+More fine- grained contol is possible by passing an instance of classes defined in interrupts. - filename (str) A path to a file to which the data is written at the end of the tracking.
 The data format will be determined by the extension of the filename. '.pickle' indicates a python pickle file storing a tuple (self.times, self.data), whereas any other data format requires pandas.